abbreviatedman/spellbound/data/quotes.md

 672
 00:37:19,460 --> 00:37:22,628
-and then realizing that I...
+and then realizing that I…

 673
 00:37:22,680 --> 00:37:25,848